-The device can receive the external input signal via I/O interface, and here we take LineIn O as an example to introduce input signal wiring.
+The device can receive external input signal via I/O interface, and here we take LineIn O and type I device as an example to introduce input signal wiring.

-Input signal wiring may differ by external device types.
+Input signal wiring may differ with different types of external devices.